 We offer an allowance of 255,- Euro per month and an additional rent stipend of maximum 255,- Euro (for interns relocating to Brussels).

-Please send an email with an attached letter of motivation and CV in English to Nora Weis.
-Please point out for which of the four programmes you would like to apply.
+Please send an email with an attached letter of motivation and CV in English to Stefanie Fraune pointing out for which of the four programmes and for which period you would like to apply.
 We look forward to your application.

 * There are no open internships in 2019 anymore.
 Applications are possible in the programme Climate & Energy for 2020. *